JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

     @Test
     fun myTest() = runComposeUiTest {
         // Declares a mock UI to demonstrate API calls
-        // Add your own declarations as needed setContent {
+        // Replace with your own declarations to test the code in your project setContent {
             var text by remember { mutableStateOf("Hello") }
             Text(